TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Introduction

-Similarly to the OP, linear programming methods have been proposed to solve the TOP problem \cite{Bianchessi2018,Kobeaga2024,Sundar2022,Zamorano2017}, but they are usually very computationally demanding and cannot infer solutions for real-time applications that additionally can require the use of hardware with limited computational capabilities (such as in UAVs).
-Other works have attempted to reduce the complexity of TOP by introducing heuristics in exchange for some performance loss.
-For example, dividing or clustering the scenario into mutually exclusive zones for each agent \cite{Sung2020,Pedersen2022}.
+Similarly to the OP, linear programming methods have been proposed to solve the TOP problem \cite{Bianchessi2018,Kobeaga2024,Sundar2022,Zamorano2017}, but they are usually very computationally demanding and cannot infer solutions for real-time applications that additionally can require the use of hardware with limited on-board computational capabilities (such as in UAVs).
+Other works have attempted to reduce the complexity of TOP by introducing heuristics in exchange of some performance loss.
+For example, dividing the scenario into mutually exclusive zones for each agent \cite{Sung2020,Pedersen2022}.
 Thus, the TOP is cast into many individual OPs, delegating the task of avoiding that two agents visit the same region to the initial scenario partition strategy.
-To compensate in some degree the lost in performance due to these heuristic simplifications, a region-sharing cooperative strategy is proposed in \cite{Fuertes2023}, allowing that more than one agent visit a region under specific conditions.
-However, the global performance of previous algorithms is suboptimal since each agent does not take the decisions of others into account.
+To compensate in some degree the lost in performance due to these heuristic simplifications, a region-sharing cooperative strategy is proposed in \cite{Fuertes2023}, relaxing the revisiting constraint of the TOP and allowing that more than one agent can visit a region under specific conditions.
+However, the global performance of previous algorithms is suboptimal since each agent does not take the decisions of the others into account.
 Also, the cooperation among agents is limited, with at most some mechanisms devised to recover part of the lost performance, such as \cite{Fuertes2023} with its region-sharing strategy.